2004 United States election voting controversies

-During the 2004 United States elections, concerns were raised about various aspects of the voting process, including whether voting had been made accessible to all those entitled to vote, whether ineligible voters were registered, whether voters were registered multiple times, and whether the votes cast had been correctly counted.
-More controversial was the charge that these issues might have affected the reported outcome of the presidential election, in which the incumbent, Republican President George W. Bush, defeated the Democratic challenger, Senator John Kerry.
-Despite the existing controversies, Kerry conceded the election the following day on November 3.
+During the 2004 United States elections, there was controversy around various aspects of the voting process, including whether voting had been made accessible to all those entitled to vote, whether ineligible voters were registered, whether voters were registered multiple times, and whether the votes cast had been correctly counted.

 There was generally less attention paid to the Senate and House elections and to various state races, but some of them were also questioned, especially the gubernatorial election in Washington, which was decided by less than 0.01% and involved several recounts and lawsuits.
 The final recount also reversed the outcome of this election.

-Specific issues concerning the voting process
+Voting difficulties

 Voter registration

 In the months leading up to the 2004 election, both parties made efforts to register new voters.
 In some cases, Republicans challenged or prepared to challenge the validity of many new registrations, citing instances of fictitious names such as Mary Poppins appearing on the voter rolls.
-Lawyers for the Kerry campaign accused the Republicans of using this as an excuse for vote suppression.

 There were also complaints about the rejection of registrations by government agencies.
 College students encountered difficulties in registering where they attended school.
-Some officials rejected voter registration forms on grounds that were contested, such as a failure to use paper of a particular weight (in Ohio)or a failure to check a box on the form (Florida).
+Some officials rejected voter registration forms on grounds that were contested, such as a failure to use paper of a particular weight (in Ohio) or a failure to check a box on the form (Florida).

-Aside from such official actions, there were disputes about other voter registration activities.
-In Nevada and Oregon, a company hired by the Republican National Committee solicited voter registration forms, but was accused of filing only the Republicans' forms and shredding those completed by Democrats.
-Individuals tenuously linked to nonprofit organizations, ACORN and the NAACP, were accused of submitting false voter registration forms and of carelessly or deliberately failing to submit some valid ones that they had received.

-An analysis of Florida voter rolls in December 2004 alleged that over four registered voters had names that also appeared in a Social Security database of death claims, according to the Chicago Tribune.
-In response, the Brennan Center for Justice found reason to believe that the undisclosed methodology of the source article may have been inaccurate, and further noted that there was no allegation of anyone voting in someone else's name.

 A New York Daily News article alleged 46,000 people were registered to vote in both New York City and Florida.
 A Cleveland Plain Dealer article identified 27,000 people possibly registered in both Ohio and Florida, with 400 possibly voting in both states consistently in the previous four years.
 The articles attempted to match voter rolls to each other, which probably did not produce accurate results due to similarity of names.